PrincetonUniversity/multi_gpu_training/04_tensorflow/README.md

 ## Single-Node, Synchronous, Multi-GPU Training

+Here were train the ResNet-50 model on the Cassava dataset (see [video](https://www.youtube.com/watch?v=xzSCvXDcX68) on TensorFlow YouTube channel).

 ### Step 1: Installation

 Install TensorFlow for the V100 nodes on Adroit (see [these directions](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow#install) for all other cases including the A100 node on Adroit):